You can deploy a machine on Microsoft Azure to run ArcGIS Pro and ArcGIS Desktop clients (ArcMap, ArcCatalog, ArcGlobe, and ArcScene).

 - ArcGIS Enterprise Cloud Builder for Microsoft Azure

-- ArcGIS Desktop licenses
+- ArcGIS Pro or ArcGIS Desktop licenses

 Get a Microsoft Azure subscription